-I’ve always enjoyed exploring lesser known parts of Singapore off the typical tourism map, and I was pretty stoked to check out OH!
-Open House: New World’s End, an audio walking tour around the Jalan Besar neighbourhood that blends art and history in a unique experience.
+I’ve always enjoyed exploring lesser known parts of Singapore off the typical tourism map, and I was pretty stoked to check out New World’s End by OH!
+Stories, an audio walking tour around the Jalan Besar neighbourhood that blends art and history in a unique experience.
 It’s OH!
 Open House’s first permanent art experience so if you are looking for a non-spoiler review on whether to check out this Jalan Besar audio tour for yourself, read on to see my thoughts and some pre-tour tips to better appreciate this immersive art experience.

 I’m trying to keep this review as non-spoilery as possible and limited to what can be found in the press release because the beauty of the story is in the discovery of the locations within the walk for yourself.
 It obviously takes place around Jalan Besar and is related to the New World Amusement Park that used to be very prominent in this area in the early half of the 1900s– you don’t have to know the history in detail to enjoy the tour, but knowing some basic facts will give you some context.

-I was invited as media to check out this tour before it officially launched in July 2021, but all thoughts here are based on my own experience.
+I was invited as media to check out this tour before it officially launched in July 2021, and visited again in November 2023.
+All thoughts here are based on my own experiences.

 A bit about OH!
 Open House and Jalan Besar